MIPT-Oulu/JS2/README.md

 The Osteoarthritis Initiative (OAI): https://nda.nih.gov/oai/

 ## Setup
 1. Obtain OAI and MOST Data from the links above.
+We can not distribute the data.
-2. Extract Landmarks (you can use BoneFinder software: http://bone-finder.com/).
+2. Extract Landmarks using BoneFinder(BF) software: http://bone-finder.com/.
+3. Localize both left and right knee joints using BF landmarks.
-3. Save Dicom image and list of landmark points for each sample in a seperate `.npy` file.
+3. Save each joint and associated list of landmark points in a seperate `.npy` file (patientID_SIDE.npy, i.e. "9000099_L.npy").
 4. Prepare medial tibia crops and JSW measurements using `prepare_crops.py`.
 This will save marginal medial tibia ROI and JSW measurements (minJSW, fJSW, JS2, jointsize) as `.npy` files.

 ## Run
 1. Select the model `arg.model`
+2. Execute

 ## License
 Please cite: